openintegrationhub/openintegrationhub/CONTRIBUTING.md

 In addition to the previously defined definition of done some rules only apply for outputs of type document:

+- Workgroup consensus about output (has to be accepted) i.e. each teamlead approved the pull request
 - All concepts must include information about the creator, last modifier and last modification date
 - (Microservice)concept:
   - Have to be published under github.com/openintegrationhub/microservices